 - Evidence of a second language learning experience equivalent to 4 semesters of a second language (through classes or challenge exams).

-- For students whose first language is not English, evidence of English language proficiency (at least an Advanced-low on the ACTFL OPI).
-Please visit the Center for Language Studies for more information to set up your OPI appointment (3086 JFSB).
-You may also contact them at firstname.lastname@example.org.
+- For students whose first language is not English, evidence of English language proficiency (at least Advanced Low on the ACTFL OPI).
+Please visit the Center for Language Studies for more information to set up your OPI appointment (3086 JFSB), or contact them at email@example.com.

-Once the requirements have been met and the student graduates, the certificate will be mailed to the student.
+Once you have met the requirements and graduated, the certificate will be mailed to your address.